prysmaticlabs/documentation/docs/concepts/blobs.md

 ### New Flags

-`--blob-path` : Location for blob storage.
-Default location will be a 'blobs' directory next to the beacon db. i.e. `--data-dir=/path/to/storage`
+`--blob-path`: Location for blob storage.
+Default location will be a 'blobs' directory next to the beacon db. i.e., `--data-dir=/path/to/storage`

-`--blob-retention-epochs` :  Override the default blob retention period (measured in epochs).
-The node will exit with an error at startup if the value is less than the default of 4096 epochs. i.e. `--blob-retention-epochs=6000`
+`--blob-retention-epochs`: Override the default blob retention period (measured in epochs).
+The node will exit with an error at startup if the value is less than the default of 4096 epochs. i.e., `--blob-retention-epochs=6000`